terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

     )
     return tell
 ```
+#### Local Optimization Function Callback Example

-An example of using an Ask and Tell object for receiving and passing the arguments to a local optimization function.
+An example of using an Ask object to receive the arguments and creating a Tell object to return the results to TetraOpt for a local optimization function.

 Note these key points when constructing a Tell object for a local optimization function,